Derekhf/betago/readme.md

-this is a catalog of learning python.
+This is a catalog of learning python.

 hope things go well.

+Also I like to learn sth. more.

+let us rock.